NeuroRehack/WMORE/README.md

 ## Building the device
 ---
 Before wiring the components together, the Openlog Artemis must be modified in 2 ways:
-1. First the JST connector needs to be removed, in order for the Openlog to fit in the case.
+1. The JST connector needs to be removed, in order for the Openlog to fit in the case.
 The battery will directly be wired to the pins underneath it.
-To do so the two surface mount pins of the JST conenctor shown on [Figure 2](/Documentation/OpenLog_JST_Desolder_Location.jpg) must be desoldered and the JST connector slid off its rails shown on [Figure 3](/Documentation/OpenLog_JST_Desoldered.jpg) (slide the conenctor towards the center off the board).
+To do so disconnect the two surface mount pins of the JST connector (see [Figure 2](/Documentation/OpenLog_JST_Desolder_Location.jpg)) by cutting them off of the PCB using flush cutters, then silde the JST connector off its rails by pushing it away from the border of the PCB.
+The OLA should now look like the picture in [Figure 3](/Documentation/OpenLog_JST_Desoldered.jpg).

-2. The Openlog Artemis has a charge current of approximately 450 mA.
+2. The OLA has a charge current of approximately 450 mA.
 The 500 mAh Ecocell 503035P that is used in the WMOREs has a recommended charge current of 100 mA.
 If this battery is used then the Openlog Artemis charge current must be reduced to 100 mA for safe operation.
-This can be achieved by replacing the R4 resistor (which location is shown in [Figure 4.](/Documentation/Openlog_Battery_Voltage_Regulator_Resistor.jpg)) on the Openlog Artemis with a 4.7kΩ 0402 surface mount resistor.
+To achieve this, desolder the R4 resistor (which location is shown in [Figure 4.](/Documentation/Openlog_Battery_Voltage_Regulator_Resistor.jpg)) and replace it with a 4.7kΩ 0402 surface mount resistor.

 | <img src="Documentation/OpenLog_JST_Desolder_Location.jpg" alt="OpenLog_JST_Desolder_Location" width="200"/> | <img src="Documentation/OpenLog_JST_Desoldered.jpg" alt="OpenLog_JST_Desolder_Location" width="200"/> | <img src="Documentation/Openlog_Battery_Voltage_Regulator_Resistor.jpg" alt="Openlog_Battery_Voltage_Regulator_Resistor" width="200"/> |
 |-|-|-|